SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 So you have finished writing your article and you are ready to make it LIVE and show it to the world!

-First, go and make another drink, double check your spelling and even run it through a grammar checker or two (my own proofing pipeline includes about 4 apps).
+First, go and make another drink, double-check your spelling and even run it through a grammar checker or two (my own proofing pipeline includes about 4 apps).

 When you are ready "and sure", all you need to do is:

-* Drag and Drop your article from your "_drafts" folder and place it in to your "_posts" folder
+* Drag and Drop your article from your "_drafts" folder and place it into your "_posts" folder
 * Then Rename (right-click -> rename) your file, prefixing it with the date as you did previously.

 For example: